szaumoor/ZSTweaks/README.md

 **Component 2110:** Make Sun Soulbeam do more damage to undead: 12d6 instead of just 3 more damage than baseline.

 The difference between non-undead and undead in the original is 9d6 vs. 9d6+3.
-It's really not a meaningful.
-Therefore, the damage to undead will now 12d6, i.e. up to 72 damage instead of 57, which I think it's okay for a once-per-day ability anyway.
+It's really not a meaningful difference.
+Therefore, the damage to undead will now be 12d6, i.e. up to 72 damage instead of 57, which I think is okay for a once-per-day ability anyway.

 **Component 2120:** Make War Cry inflict fear with a -2 Saving Throw penalty